harracha/hackathon/README.md

-# <Ime_aplikacije>
+# Brainet

-> Repository which contains our solution for the FrontEd hackathon hosted at Span
+> This repo contains our solution for the FrontEd hackathon hosted at Span

 ---

+Tech stack we used:

+## Frontend